-The diversity among the GCM patrons makes the Grand Central Market so special and brings everyone together.
+The diversity among the GCM patrons makes the market so special and brings everyone together.
 People from all walks of life can all dine here and relax in a safe environment.
 The staff is friendly and accommodating.
 People here seem genuinely happy and I believe Grand Central Market has something to do with it.

 Sitting in front of the Grand Central Market information desk in between China Café and My Secret Garden writing, listening to Latin music, enjoying the afternoon breeze, and practically drooling over the amazing aromas wafting up from all these fabulous restaurants.
 Just another day Grand Central Market Los Angeles.

 Where is Grand Central Market

 Grand Central Market is a wonderful place to enjoy lunch while exploring Los Angeles.
 Across the street from the market is historic Angels Flight and the nearby Metro Red line station connects visitors to the rest of downtown LA.
 Grand Central Market 317 S. Broadway Los Angeles, California.